thewca/worldcubeassociation.org/README.md

   seeding the database must be done manually.
   `/vagrant/setup_db_interactive.sh` will prompt
   you for your https://www.worldcubeassociation.org/results/admin/ credentials.
-  The plan is for these exports to eventually be publically available, and this manual step will not longer be required.
+  The plan is for these exports to eventually be publicly available, and this manual step will no longer be required.